 Art can be more than an object for sale on a gallery wall.
 Click the photos below to learn more about each project.

-Of note, these social practice pieces took place during the depths of the Great Recession and in the years shortly thereafter — a unique time in nonprofit arts administration.
-When the financial markets crashed, arts foundations’ principal contracted and the few grant resources available for community projects disappeared.
-Nimble arts organizations innovated by looking for new and unusual partnerships across market segments, combining groups to achieve larger ambitions than any single organization accomplish alone.
-These unusual collaborations brought people together through a passion for making, and in doing so, fostered a renewed sense of community.
-American identities, which can trend toward individual pride of possession, briefly pivoted toward a local pride of place.
-The artworks from these projects were often ephemeral by design and inexpensive by necessity, emphasizing the art-making and playful new relationships over the resultant physical outcomes.
+Of note, these community-based artworks took place during the depths of the Great Recession and the years shortly thereafter — a unique period in nonprofit arts administration.
+When the markets crashed, arts foundations’ principal contracted with them.
+And the few grant resources available for community projects disappeared.
+Nimble arts organizations innovated by creating new partnerships across market segments, combining interests to achieve larger ambitions than any single organization could accomplish alone.
+The collaborations brought people together through a passion for making, and in doing so, fostered a renewed sense of community and a local pride of place.
+The artworks produced in these projects were often ephemeral by design, emphasizing playful relationships and art-making over the resultant physical outcomes.

-Click around, take these project ideas or inspiration from them, and try them where you live.
-Anything is possible with creativity, care, and enthusiasm.
+Please click around.
+You are invited to take these project ideas and try them where you live.
 If you are interested in learning how these projects were funded, email Adam for more information.

 A selection of the projects below have been recognized by the New Hampshire State Council on the Arts, the Vermont Arts Council, and the New England Foundation for the Arts.